Managed Backup as a Service: The UK MSP Guide for 2026

 None of these are good answers.
 And for MSPs, that gap between what clients think they have and what they actually have is both a risk and an opportunity.

-When it's properly structured, monitored, and sold as a recurring line item, managed backup as a service is one of the clearest ways an MSP can add genuine value, reduce client risk, and build predictable monthly revenue.
+When it's properly structured, monitored, and sold as a recurring line item, a managed backup service is one of the clearest ways an MSP can add genuine value, reduce client risk, and build predictable monthly revenue.
 Here's how to think about it.

-There's a difference between selling a client a backup licence and running a managed backup service.
+The key distinction is the word "managed."
+There's a significant difference between selling a client a backup licence and running a managed backup service.
 The first means you've handed them a tool.
 The second means you own the outcome.

 A managed backup service includes monitoring every job, every night.
 It means someone is checking that backups completed, that the data is readable, and that retention policies are being followed.
 It means restore tests are carried out on a schedule, not just when something goes wrong.
-And it means the client gets a monthly report showing their backup status, so they have documented evidence of protection.
+And it means the client gets a monthly report showing their backup status — documented evidence of protection.

 It's easy for this to slip.
 The software gets installed, a schedule gets set, and it gets assumed it's running.
 Backup can quietly fail for weeks or months without anyone noticing — until a client calls asking for a file that turns out not to exist anywhere.